curv3d/curv/docs/Image_Export.rst

     ffmpeg -i %03d.png -r 25 pulsate.webm

-WEBM is the most popular and best available open source and royalty free video file format.
+WEBM is a popular, open source and royalty free video file format.
 The pulsate video needs to be looped, but you enable that in your viewer, or in your HTML5 ``<video>`` tag, not in the WEBM file itself.